pirafrank/Jekyll-Blue/README.md

   - ..and it's easy to use, too.
 Please read how to use it below.
 - Dedicated page for all blog posts
   - Sort posts by date or by category
+- Choose whether to display or not page titles on a per-page basis.
 - Reach all articles of the same category of the post you're reading with a single click
 - Evernote Web Clipper and Evernote Clearly support: your articles are displayed beautifully
 - Responsive support for videos (HTML5, embedded, YouTube and Vimeo)
+- 'Back to top' button in post pages
 - CSS class to support tablets and similar-sized screens
   - Use ```@include smallscreen``` in your Sass code
 - Sass variables overhaul: easily apply your favourite colors!